VamshiKavia/autoconnect-platform-224059/react_js_frontend/supabase.md

 # Supabase Integration - Frontend

-This app uses Supabase Auth (email/password) and Supabase Database (read-only example table "Car parts").
+This app uses Supabase Auth (email/password) and Supabase Database (read-only examples: "Car parts" and user-specific "user_vehicles").

 Follow these steps to configure and verify: